Fayti1703/Hacknet-deBugFinder/README.md

 Sender verification is a feature of `MailServer` that ensures only replies sent to the appropriate sender of the mission triggers a mission completion attempt.

+### HasFlags
+This tag logs checking of the `HasFlags` condition, the result of that check, and which flag caused it to fail.<br>
+Note that condition checking is performed *every frame*, so this tag **results in significant log spam**.